Skip to content

 GDPR (EU)

 Residency enforced by deployment location.
-Right-to-erasure at the knowledge-graph layer.
-No personal-data processing outside the perimeter by default.
+Right-to-erasure at the data layer.
+No personal-data processing outside the boundary by default.
+DPIA and ROPA templates available, aligned with GDPR DPIA provisions.

 EU AI Act

+Readiness roadmap aligned with 2026 compliance milestones.
 High-risk AI controls via logging, human oversight gates, model documentation.
-Alignment in progress, targeting 2026.

 DORA (EU)

-Operational resilience via ICT-perimeter deployment, incident logging, third-party dependency minimisation.
+Operational resilience via ICT-perimeter deployment, incident logging, third-party dependency minimisation, exit strategy via hexagonal architecture.

 MiFID II / MAR